brave/qa-resources/wikitemplate-ios.md

 ## Gestures

-- [ ] Test zoom in / out gestures work
+- [ ] Verify zoom in / out gestures work on https://www.homedepot.com/
-- [ ] Test that navigating to a different origin resets the zoom
+- [ ] Verify that navigating to a different origin resets the zoom
 - [ ] Swipe back and forward to navigate, verify this works as expected

 ## Password Managers